kubeshop/testkube/docs/docs/testkube-pro/articles/log-highlighting.md

 ## Filtering

-To decide on the active highlight categories, you may click "Highlight for keywords" button.
+To decide on the active highlight categories, you may click the "Highlight for keywords" button.
 By default, all the categories are active.

 ![log-highlighting-filtering.png](../../img/log-highlighting-filtering.png)